Andrii-Radyhin/Airbus-Ship-Detection-Challenge/README.md

  ## General thoughts

- Important to notice that we have dataset in run-length encoding format, utils/utils.py contains encoders/decoders which were based on
- **Link to Kaggle Notebook:** [tap here](https://www.kaggle.com/paulorzp/run-length-encode-and-decode).

  I've tried DiceBCELoss and DiceLoss, IoU as loss.
  The best results have been obtained with DiceBCELoss in this case.